Employee Monitoring: Tools, Techniques & Best Practices for Managers

 Monitoring communication isn’t about snooping into every message but about analyzing flow and patterns.
 By integrating with email servers like Outlook or Gmail, systems capture metadata such as volume, frequency, and flagged keywords.
 AI then identifies unusual behaviors, such as sudden spikes in external email traffic, which may indicate a potential data leak.

-File & Data Movement Tracking
+File and Data Movement Tracking

 GPS & Location Tracking